TES3MP/CoreScripts/tutorials/Introduction.md

 API
 ---
 Integration with the TES3MP server itself happens mostly through calls to a lua binding available as a global table `tes3mp`.
 You can find the [current documentation here](http://docs.tes3mp.com/en/latest/).
 However for most of the use cases there are higher level functions available in CoreScripts, and you should strive to use those as much as possible.
 Additionally, the server calls Lua code directly through [Events](EventHooks.md) and [Timers](Timers.md).
 The main server applications only receives and sends packets.
 Most of the logic is performed by CoreScripts.

+Most of your scripts will only execute code inside [an event](EventHooks.md), [a timer](Timers.md), or [a chat command](ChatCommands.md), so regardless of your goals and experience, start with understanding how these work.

 Module format
 ---